wechaty/wechaty/README.md

 Wechaty is unbelievable easy to use: 10 lines of javascript is enough for your first wechat robot.

 ## 1. Basic: 10 lines
-The following shortest 10 lines code will implement a roger bot who can auto reply message(roger) for you:
+The following 10 lines of code will implement a bot who will reply message automaticaly for you:

 ```javascript
 const Wechaty = require('wechaty')